abhinavprakash199/RISC-V-based-MYTH/README.md

 ---
 - **`sum1ton.o`**: This is an object file likely generated from source code, possibly C or assembly, that contains compiled code for a program that calculates the sum of numbers from 1 to n.
 - **`load.s`**: A source code file, typically in assembly language, that contains instructions for loading or initializing a program, often used in embedded systems.
-- **`rv32im.sh`**: A shell script file used for configuring or managing a RISC-V RV32IM processor, possibly for setting up an environment or running a program on the processor.
+- **`rv32im.sh`**: A shell script file configuring or managing a RISC-V RV32IM processor, possibly for setting up an environment or running a program on the processor.
 - **`firmware.hex`**: A hexadecimal file containing data or instructions, often used for initializing memory or configuring hardware components in digital design.
 - **`firmware32.hex`**: Similar to firmware.hex, but specific to a 32-bit system or processor.
 - **`testbench.vcd`**: A VCD (Value Change Dump) file generated during digital simulation, containing data about signal values and changes over time for debugging and analysis.